n0tsiege/n0tsiege/README.md

 ## 👋 Hi, I’m @n0tsiege

-I was born in Lansing, Michigan, now living in Southern Ohio.
+I was born in Lansing, Michigan, now living in Ohio.

 I like working on big projects and helping out the community when I can.